ipfs-shipyard/space/README.md

 The first experimental setup addresses space-to-ground communications and consists of one satellite and N ground stations.
 All ground stations are assumed to be in contact with each other, whether by a private network, or access to the public internet.
 This assumption is drawn from the usage of IPFS between ground stations, which requires some kind of inter-station connection.
 The satellite will have communications with each ground station separately for X minutes each hour, or each pass.
 This requirement is in place to approximate expected communication patterns common to satellites.
 Each experiment run will see the satellite transmitting a payload of known size to the ground stations across the passes until the payload can be reassembled and verified.

 The second experimental setup addresses space-to-space communications and consists of N satellites and one ground station.
 All satellites are assumed to be in contact with each other via radio.
-Only one satellite is assumed to be in contactd with the ground station at any given time.
+Only one satellite is assumed to be in contact with the ground station at any given time.
 These requirements are in place to simulate the situation where one or more satellites are used to pass data along from the ground to a satellite which cannot contact a ground station.
-Each experiment run will consist of the ground station transmitting a payload of known size to the one satellite it can contact, and then that satellite will trasmit the data to a different satellite for reassembly and verification.
+Each experiment run will consist of the ground station transmitting a payload of known size to the one satellite it can contact, and then that satellite will transmit the data to a different satellite for reassembly and verification.

 The development/lab hardware setup for these experiments will consist of one or more Raspberry Pi 4s as the “satellites” and a desktop/laptop as the “ground station”, with a packet radio interface acting as the communications medium.
 The purpose of the development hardware is to provide an approximation of the target hardware platforms so that this project can develop helpful abstractions, particularly around the radio/communications interface.